Trump’s speech may worry Chinese exporters and Indian workers

 -

-Trump’s speech may worry Chinese exporters and Indian workersBy Sabir ShahJanuary 22, 2017Print : Islamabad
+Trump’s speech may worry Chinese exporters and Indian workersBy Sabir ShahJanuary 22, 2017Print : National

 Currently, China happens to be the largest trading partner of the United States with a $598 billion two-way volume of goods traded during 2015.